mcsoini/signpdf/README.md

 * Move between pages using the corresponding buttons.
 * Adding only dates without signature can be achieved by placing the signature outside the page.
+* The output file is replaced each time the **Build** button is pushed.
+* To start over, refresh the browser page.

 ## Get high-quality signature pdfs

+The final result quality is only as good as the input pdf files for the signature and the numerals.
+Here is how the make them:

-* Scan in whatever format
+* Scan required text in whatever format
-* Use gimp to convert to generate a transparency layer mask using the "Grayscale copy of layer" mode
+* Use [GIMP](https://www.gimp.org/) (or any other image manipulation software) to generate a transparency layer mask using the "Grayscale copy of layer" mode (right-click on layer --> "Add layer mask").
-* In gimp, invert the mask (Colors>Invert)
+* Invert the mask (Colors-->Invert)
-* Save as png file
+* Save as pdf file
-* Use ImageMagick for transparency-conserving conversion to pdf: `convert -channel rgba -alpha on signature.png signature.pdf`

 ## Kudos